 Justin W. Cook

 Justin W. Cook is the father of three boys.
 He grew up on the Puget Sound in a small town where he initially trained as a carpenter and later an architect.
-As a graduate student, his curiosity about what else his emerging practice could do led him to work on systemic challenges in healthcare in order to build more humane systems of care.
+As a graduate student, his curiosity about the broader potential of his emerging practice led him to work on systemic challenges in healthcare in order to build more humane systems of care.
 His current work spans healthcare, sustainability, education, and housing, with a particular emphasis on designing novel organizational architectures to address systemic issues.

-In addition to his academic roles, Cook is the cofounder of Integrated Design Cubed, LLC (IDCubed), a company addressing climate and housing crises through sustainable, modular mass timber buildings.
+In addition to his academic roles, Cook is a cofounder of IDCUBED, a company addressing climate and housing crises through sustainable, modular mass timber buildings.
 He also leads Commonwealth Advanced Projects LLC, providing strategic design consulting to organizations such as Google, Fidelity Investments, Knight Foundation, Bloomberg Philanthropies, IBM, and the UN.

 From 2008 to 2018, Cook was Senior Lead for Strategy at the Finnish Innovation Fund, Sitra, where he focused on strategic design, urban systems, decarbonization, impact investing, and the future of education.
 During this time, he was a founding member of the Helsinki Design Lab, which has been emulated by governments and NGOs worldwide.
 He has also served as an advisor to the OECD’s Observatory for Public Sector Innovation, leading a project funded by the European Commission on how systems and design methodologies can help the public sector address complex challenges.